OfirMikel/Presentation-Platform/README.md

 - The Frontend will be available at `http://localhost:3000`.

-#### There might be a problem with @rollup/rollup-linux-x64-gnu when using windows this is why I suggest creating the frontend locally for development instead of in the docker
+#### There may be an issue with @rollup when using Docker on Windows, which is why I recommend building the frontend locally for development instead of within Docker.
-more information about the rollup bug can be found in those links:
+More information about the Rollup bug can be found in the following links:
 - https://answers.netlify.com/t/react-vite-build-fails-because-of-rollup-rollup-linux-x64-gnu/107504
 - https://github.com/vitejs/vite/discussions/15532